snlee81/cell_counting_v2/README.md

 So, here I provide an updated version of the paper[1].
 Batch normalization is used after each linear convolution to make the networks easier to train.

 The code is based on Keras with Tensorflow as backend, this is just a very naive version without any tuning on any dataset, however, it has already performed as good as the networks reported in [1].
+(It gives me error about 1-4 cells/image)

 So, if anybody is interested in the cell counting task, please use this version, which can make your life much much easier.